awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Documents ]

 A [Systems Manager document](sysman-ssm-docs.md) \(SSM document\) defines the actions that Systems Manager performs\.
-SSM document types include *Command* documents, which are used by State Manager and Run Command, and *Automation* documents, which are used by Systems Manager Automation\.
+SSM document types include *Command* documents, which are used by State Manager and Run Command, and Automation runbooks, which are used by Systems Manager Automation\.
 Systems Manager includes dozens of pre\-configured documents that you can use by specifying parameters at runtime\.
 Documents can be expressed in JSON or YAML, and include steps and parameters that you specify\.

 ------